Waking Up With Anxiety? Five Helpful Tips And Tricks

 1. Exercise

-As one study on the topic states, “Physical activity has been shown to be associated with decreased symptoms of depression and anxiety”.
-Cultivating a regular exercise routine can have a host of physical and mental health benefits, including lowering levels of anxiety.
+As one study on the topic suggests, aerobic exercise can be effective in treating anxiety symptoms.
+Cultivating a regular exercise routine can have a host of potential physical and mental health benefits, including lowering levels of anxiety.
 If you feel anxious first thing in the morning, getting a workout in right away may also help you manage your symptoms.

 2. Try mindfulness